MolChemML/MOO-SDNBI/README.md

 # MOO-SDNBI

-# MATLAB-GAMS Optimization Project
+# Bi-Objective Optimisation Project

-This repository contains a MATLAB-based optimization project that interfaces with GAMS for solving optimization problems and uses QConvex for convex hull calculations.
+This repository contains a MATLAB-based MOO optimization project that interfaces with GAMS for solving optimization problems and uses QConvex for convex hull calculations.
 The project utilizes the GAMS-MATLAB package for interfacing between MATLAB and GAMS.

 ## Prerequisites